bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions:

 - How many total Characters are there?
+There are 302 diffrent Characters.
 - How many of each specific subclass?
 - How many total Items?
 - How many of the Items are weapons?
 How many are not?